user411/bitcoin-s/docs/tor/tor.md

 You can install tor using `sudo apt install tor` if on a debian system.

+After installing you can start it with `sudo systemctl start tor`

 ### Brew

-You can install tor using `brew install tor` if on a debian system.
+You can install tor using `brew install tor` if on a mac osx system.

+After installing you can start it with `brew services start tor`

 ### Other